jci-metasys/tutorial-csharp/lesson5/README.md

 access the alarm with index 2 `alarms.Items[2]`.

 We also show an example of using the `Next` property.
 As discussed above this property helps us by stripping the leading `/` returned by the server.
 That way we can retrieve the second page of alarms using that property.

-Finally we should an example of using the indexer directly on the alarm colleciton `secondPageOfAlarms[1].Name` which is just short hand for `secondPageOfAlarms.Items[1].Name`.
+Finally we show an example of using the indexer directly on the alarm collection `secondPageOfAlarms[1].Name` which is just short hand for `secondPageOfAlarms.Items[1].Name`.